A Guide To Different Types Of Posture

 A chiropractor can help to fix poor posture by outlining a tailored treatment plan for your specific posture type.
 Your initial consult will include a postural assessment, case history, and flexibility tests to determine the best course of action.
 Your treatment plan may involve adjustments and soft tissue massage, as well as an exercise plan that you can follow at home.

-Get in touch with us to book your initial consultation so you can get back to doing the things you love, pain-free.
+Get in touch with us to book your initial consultation so you can get back to doing the things you love, trouble free.